XEarthlydust/XEarthlydust/README.md

 Hi!
 Everyone! 👋
 - I am @XEarthlydust a college student from China.
+- By chance, I had the opportunity to work in DevOps and am continuing to learn.
 - A little bit of experience with Java.
-Also uses Python, C, etc.
+Also uses Python, C, C#, etc.
 - Now I am learning Rust, Kotlin, Android.
 - My Blog: <https://xearthlydust.github.io/>